How to Describe a Post-Apocalyptic World: 5 Descriptive Writing Tips

 Describing a Post-Apocalyptic Setting in Fiction

-When you write post-apocalyptic fiction, you have the opportunity the erase the old world order and create something new.
+When you write post-apocalyptic fiction, you have an opportunity to erase the old world order and create something new.

 Maybe you’ll describe a barren “nuclear winter” kind of setting, as in Robert McCammon’s Swan Song.
 Or maybe you’ll create a kind of post-apocalyptic utopia where plants and animals, no longer restrained by human encroachment, thrive and flourish like never before, as in Richard Jeffries’ After London.